ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * ***warmUp*** - runs the aggregation agents for *warmupPeriodSeconds* seconds, results are not collected. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks (optional, in case it has been already done), loadCreativeWorks (optional, in case it has been already done), generateQuerySubstitutionParameters.*
   * ***runBenchmark*** - runs the benchmark for *benchmarkRunPeriodSeconds* seconds, results are collected.
 Editorial and aggregation agents are run simultaneously. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks (optional, in case it has been already done), loadCreativeWorks (optional, in case it has been already done), generateQuerySubstitutionParameters.*
   * ***runBenchmarkOnlineReplicationAndBackup*** - benchmark is measuring performance under currently ongoing backup process.
 Verifies that certain conditions are met such as milestone points at which backup has been started.
 Requires additional implementation of provided shell script files (/data/enterprise/scripts) for using vendor's specific command for backup. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks, loadCreativeWorks, generateQuerySubstitutionParameters.
 Also making a full backup prior to running the benchmark for later restore point.*

-* Conformance Validation Phase
-    To be run independently on a new repository (using OWL2-RL rule-set).
+  * ***checkConformance*** - runs tests for conformance to the **OWL2-RL** rules. *Requires phase : loadOntologies.*.
+To be run independently on an empty repository (using OWL2-RL rule-set).
 Required phase before running : *loadOntologies*.
 No data generation and loading is required.
-  * ***checkConformance*** - runs tests for conformance to the **OWL2-RL** rules. *Requires phase : loadOntologies.*

-* Benchmark driver configuration.
+* Detailed configuration.
 All configuration parameters are stored in properties file (test.properties).
 Most have default values that are ready to use, others however require updating.

   * ***ontologiesPath*** - path to ontologies from reference knowledge, default: ./data/ontologies
   * ***referenceDatasetsPath*** - path to data from reference knowledge, default: ./data/datasets